-In answering these questions, Bruce Tuckman’s “Team Development Clock” model helps:
+Bruce Tuckman’s “Team Development Clock” model helps to answer these questions:

-The typical four phases of team development after Tuckman
+The typical four phases of team development according to Tuckman

-You will have probably already seen this model of the “classic” 4 phases of team development (“Team Development Clock after Tuckman”) somewhere.
-It gives guidance on typical team development processes and hints on what teams need in which development phases in order to become efficient “Performing Teams” of the “4th phase”.
+ou have probably seen this model of the “classic” 4 phases of team development (“Team Development Clock according to Tuckman”) somewhere before.
+It provides orientation on typical team development processes and hints on what teams need in which development phases in order to develop into the efficient “4th phase” of the “Performing Team”.

-- Each team goes through the 4 phases of team development.
+- Every team goes through the 4 phases of team development.

-- The 4 phases can only be gone through one after the other.
+- The 4 phases can only be passed through one after the other.

-- Only in the fourth phase, the team turns into a high-performance team.
+- Only in the fourth phase does the team become a high-performance team.

-- As new team members join, or tasks or contexts change, teams often have to go through these four stages anew.
-This can be faster than the last time – but it does not have to be.
+- When new team members join or the task or context changes, teams often have to go through these four phases again.
+This can be quicker than the last time – but it does not have to be.

 - Some team members go through the four phases faster than others.
-Here, the executive is required to use their ability to provide situational and individual leadership, to compensate for such occurring “asynchronisms”.
+This is where the leader, with his or her ability for situational and individual leadership, is called upon to compensate for any “asynchronies” that may occur.

-How should you lead your team as a leader in the four phases of team development?
-Here is an overview of the 4 phases with the respective appropriate leadership behavior:
+How should you as a leader lead your team in the four phases of team development?
+Here is an overview of the 4 phases with the appropriate leadership behaviour for each:

 |Phase||Merkmale||Aufgabe der Führungskraft|